 It also stressed the importance of retaining an attorney with personal injury trial experience to represent your interests.
 This post will review the process victims and their families can expect following the occurrence of a serious accident.
 Given the serious injuries that often arise in these cases and complex legal theories involved, the importance of knowledgeable counsel cannot be overemphasized.
-If you or a loved one have been in a trucking accident, we recommend that you contact an attorney as soon as possible.
+If you or a loved one have been in a trucking accident, we recommend that you contact a truck accident attorney as soon as possible.

 When an automobile accident occurs involving non-commercial passenger vehicles, the plaintiff typically makes a claim with the responsible driver’s insurance company to recover damages.
 On the other hand, accidents involving commercial vehicles often involve multiple potential defendants.
 One of the first tasks your attorney will undertake is to identify all potential defendants and their respective insurance companies.
 These can include the driver of the vehicle, the owner or lessor of the truck, and the driver’s employer among others.
 Consider for example, an accident involving a national trucking company.
 The company may lease fleets of trucks from various truck owners in different areas of the country.
 They may employ their own drivers or subcontract drivers from a third party.
 Depending upon the facts of the case, the national company, truck owner, driver, and the driver’s employer may be responsible parties.
 Once identified, the lawyer will provide a notice of representation to each defendant’s insurer.
 Ultimately, the victim’s attorney will provide each of the relevant insurance companies with a demand letter, setting forth the types and amounts of damages being sought.